11 min read

 The Audience Has Changed

 Decision-makers now encounter executive thought leadership through AI-mediated discovery at unprecedented rates.
 ChatGPT crossed 900 million weekly users in February 2026, according to TechCrunch, processing 2.5 billion prompts per day.
-Meanwhile, 6sense's 2025 B2B Buyer Intelligence Report found that 40% of B2B buyers now start vendor research using AI tools—drawing level with traditional search for the first time.
+Meanwhile, 6sense's 2025 B2B buyer research found that a large share of buyers now lean on AI tools to synthesize their needs and shortlist or validate vendorsโ€”often after their initial research is already underway.

 When a buyer asks an AI assistant to identify thought leaders in a space, what surfaces?
 Content that demonstrates actual depth: original positions, specific frameworks, real experience.
-Generic AI-generated content—produced without a genuine human perspective at its core—doesn't surface well, and increasingly, sophisticated audiences recognize it on sight.
+Generic AI-generated contentโ€”produced without a genuine human perspective at its coreโ€”doesn't surface well, and increasingly, sophisticated audiences recognize it on sight.

 The Volume Requirement Has Escalated

-LinkedIn now hosts 1.2 billion members, including 65 million decision-makers.
-The platform drives 80% of B2B social leads.
-Building real visibility there requires consistent, high-quality publication—not occasional thought pieces.
+LinkedIn now hosts more than 1.3 billion members (with roughly 310 million monthly active), and is widely cited as the dominant source of B2B social media leads.
+Building real visibility there requires consistent, high-quality publicationโ€”not occasional thought pieces.
 That volume requirement is impossible to sustain with human-only production at executive-content quality standards.

 The hybrid model solves this.
 AI handles structural scaffolding, research synthesis, and format adaptation.
 Humans provide the perspective and the judgment.
 The output is content that reads as genuine because it begins with something genuine.